Our Current Top Needs for Volunteers:

-Loneliness is one of the greatest challenges refugees face in America, so good friends are greatly in need.
-Get to know a refugee family and help them adapt to America by providing consistent friendship and cultural empowerment.
+Loneliness is one of the greatest challenges refugees and immigrants face in America, so good friends are greatly in need.
+Get to know a refugee or immigrant family and help them adapt to America by providing consistent friendship and cultural empowerment.

 If you have a big heart and strong arms, we are looking for you!
-Help create a home for newly-arrived families by delivering furniture to refugee apartments.
+Help create a home for newly-arrived families by delivering furniture to refugees’ apartments.

-Assist immigrants in filling out citizenship applications at our large workshops, or help with community outreach.
+Assist immigrants in filling out citizenship applications at our monthly clinics, or help with community outreach.
 Bilingual or semi-bilingual volunteers are especially needed.
 Training provided.

 Assist immigrants in preparing for their citizenship interview in a one-on-one setting.

 Put your organizational skills to use and help with crucial administrative duties that keep the World Relief office running smoothly.
 Projects include data entry, filing, or covering the front desk.